csundayivy/SDEV153/Feature_request.md

 ## Feature Overview
-Wireframe Generator - User provides concept input to receieve AI generated front end mockup design.
+- Wireframe Generator - User provides concept input to receieve AI generated front end mockup design.
 The output can either be a text based page layout or image.

-Code Generator - User provides website structure from imported website structure input to obtain code for each page in website structure
+- Code Generator - User provides website structure from imported website structure input to obtain code for each page in website structure.

-Test Case Generator - User provides code input to receive test case generations based on code provided.
+- Test Case Generator - User provides code input to receive test case generations based on code provided.

 ## Milestone